THEY NE-E-E-ED ME!

 WHO: Anyone who is –

 emphasized enough!
 These are people who are unwilling to use available resources to help themselves, hooking us into do it for them!
-This can be in practical form, but is most often wanting to be taken care of emotionally.
+This can be in a practical way, but most often wanting to be taken care of emotionally.

-• abusive, abandoning, narcissistic (but often charming) – because they prey on our desperate need to stay attached.
+☛ abusive, abandoning, narcissistic (but often charming) – because they prey on our desperate need to stay attached.
 That way they can “feed on” us without having to give back.
-Some even act like they need us, but if we set boundaries or disagree they’ll throw us under the bus in a heartbeat!
-It’s so familiar from our childhood, so we think it’s normal
+Some even act like they need us, but if we set boundaries or disagree, they’ll throw us under the bus in a heartbeat!
+It’s so familiar from childhood, we think it’s normal

 Their behavior patterns TRIGGER our WIC to:

-• feel sorry for them (they are manipulating this), the way we felt sorry for our family members, who we tried & tried to fix, but never could
+• (E) feel sorry for them (they’re manipulating this), the way we felt sorry for family members who we tried & tried to fix, but never could

-• act out our pre-programmed training to rescue & enable them
+• (A) act out our pre-programmed training to rescue & enable them

 • our need to feel superior (compensate for feeling powerless)